 Sending your son or daughter to university is a big milestone - it’s when they become independent and begin to find their own way in the world.
 Although our relationship is with the students themselves - and we encourage them to take responsibility for every aspect of their university experience - we understand that you want to help and support them as they begin this new chapter in their lives.

 Here are some specific links that are relevant for parents and carers:

 Careers Advice for parents: This site is specifically aimed at parents/carers and offers advice on qualifications, jobs and planning for their children's future.

 Parentadviser: Advice for parents/carers about career options for their children.

 Behaving responsibly during Covid-19

-September 2020 is a unique time to be starting university during of the global Covid-19 pandemic.
+September 2020 has been a unique time to be starting university due to the global Covid-19 pandemic.
 The safety and wellbeing of our students and staff is always BU’s first priority and we have put in place a range of physical distancing and hygiene measures across our campuses.
 However, students also have a role to play as part of the BU community to promote and protect the health, safety and wellbeing of one another and the wider community.